PressForward/pressforward/readme.txt

 * Activate plugin via the "Installed Plugins" menu in the Wordpress Dashboard
 * The PressForward menu should now appear in your Wordpress Dashboard.
 Clicking on the PressForward icon will display tabs.

-A complete [User Manual](https://github.com/PressForward/pressforward/wiki/User-Manual) also is available on our [GitHub Wiki](https://github.com/PressForward/pressforward/wiki/).
+A complete [User Manual](https://pressforwardadmin.gitbooks.io/pressforward-documentation/content/) also is available.

 == Frequently Asked Questions ==

-A list of [FAQs](https://github.com/PressForward/pressforward/wiki/FAQ) can be found on our [GitHub Wiki](https://github.com/PressForward/pressforward/wiki/).
+A list of FAQs can be found in our [User Manual](https://pressforwardadmin.gitbooks.io/pressforward-documentation/content/faq.html)

 == Screenshots ==